enjoyooor/friendtech-monitors/README.md

 npx prisma db push
 ```

-## Credits
+### Credits

-I'm very much a beginner at all things TypeScript/Blockchain dev.
-[Anish Agnihotri's friendmex](https://github.com/Anish-Agnihotri/friendmex) was a starting point for another project I worked on before this one, which gave me enough experience to start adding more complicated features.
+I'm very much a beginning at all things TypeScript/Blockchain.
+[Anish Agnihotri's friendmex](https://github.com/Anish-Agnihotri/friendmex) was a good starting point for another project I worked on before this one.
+I gained enough experience to start creating more complicated systems.

+Also thanks to [@\_GvAll](https://twitter.com/_GvAll) and [@DukeOfWapping](https://twitter.com/DukeOfWapping) for bouncing ideas.